Press enter to skip the top menu

 These are used in order to easily navigate to individual parts of a large document.
 They act somewhat like the contents page of a book.
 In order to use internal hyperlinks we also need to use another feature called bookmarks.
 Bookmarks are simply features that define an area of the web page which the browser can move to if requested.
 Thus our example will contain both hyperlinks and bookmarks.
 Bookmarks are also referred to as anchors.

-For our example here we shall expand the page we created to demonstrate sidebars by adding two extra paragraphs to it detailing two other historical buildings.
+For our example here we shall build a web page dealing with four historical buildings in Wellington.
 This will give us a more realistic example of the use of internal hyperlinks for quickly locating individual parts of a long web page.

 Listing 1